MrAbdelaziz/Secure-Store-Policies/README.md

 6. Save the changes.

 ## Contributions
-Contributions to the YouCan Secure Store Policies project are welcome.
+Contributions to the Secure Store Policies project are welcome.
 If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please open an issue or submit a pull request on the GitHub repository.

 ## License
-YouCan Secure Store Policies is open source and available under the MIT License.
+Secure Store Policies is open source and available under the MIT License.
 Feel free to use, modify, and distribute this class for your own projects.

 ## Credits
-YouCan Secure Store Policies is developed and maintained by MrAbdelaziz.
+Secure Store Policies is developed and maintained by MrAbdelaziz.
 You can find the repository for this project on GitHub.